Kaizers Orchestra: Style and lyrical themes

-Kaizers Orchestra have been grouped with various genres, including alternative rock, gypsy rock, balkan brass, folk and arena rock.
+Kaizers Orchestra have been grouped with various genres, including alternative rock, gypsy punk, balkan brass, folk and arena rock.
 They are regarded as one of Europe's best live acts, with their 2002 Performance at Roskilde Festival earning them "Concert of the Year" by Danish media.

 For the most part, lyrics and music is written by Janove Ottesen, although Geir Zahl has also contributed some compositions.
 The lyrics vary from album to album, and many of the songs' storylines are intertwined, with recurring characters being explored during the course of several songs.
 This led to the musical Sonny in November 2011, which is based on their first three albums.
 The lyrics of Ompa til du dør consist of stories of a handful of characters involving war, the resistance, and the mafia.
 Their second album, Evig Pint, consists of fewer characters and more focused, darker themes: life, death, betrayal, drugs, and once again, the mafia.
 Their third album, Maestro, focuses on things happening in a mental institution and the corruption involved.

 For their fourth album, Maskineri, they attempted to break their tradition and made none of the songs connected; they also stopped using characters.
 The songs were still stories, but they had no connection with each other or their other albums.
 After the release of this album they decided to release their compilation album Våre demoner, which consisted of many older songs that were cleaned up, so the lyrical content of that was similar to their first three albums.

 After Våre demoner, Kaizers Orchestra released the Violeta Violeta trilogy.
 The lyrics of which are based around five characters: a crazy mother, Beatrice; her daughter, Violeta; her father, Kenneth; Kenneth's brother; and the girlfriend of Kenneth's brother (an old friend of Beatrice and the maid of honor at Kenneth's/Beatrice's wedding), Cecilia.
 Violeta was taken from her mother, by her father, and the only way they can see each other is in their dreams.
 Janove has explained the lyrics are magic realism and they are similar to a Tim Burton film.